-If you experience any technical issues while submitting your application, please contact Submittable.
-We are unable to assist you until your application has been successfully submitted.
+If you experience any technical issues in registering for Fluxx or submitting your application, please contact email@example.com.

 - Films must be about the Holocaust.

-- Films must have both wide distribution potential and educational value.
-Applications should include a strong distribution plan for non-educational platforms as well as a plan for educational distribution and the creation of educational materials to accompany the film.
+- Films must have wide distribution potential and/or educational value.
+Applications should include a strong distribution plan for non-educational platforms as well as a plan for educational distribution.

 - All films, regardless of genre, will be evaluated based on historical accuracy as well as creativity, vision and planning.
 It is highly recommended that applicants work with historical consultants throughout the development and production of their films and allocate funds in their budget for such consultations.